VoIP Checklist from sandman.com

 Before committing, call or email VoIP customer service a few times to see if you can live with that level of support.

 It's better to think about this now, rather than when it happens.
-Paying an extra fee to drop the service before the contract is up isn't that bad.
+Paying an extra fee to drop the service before the contract expires can be expensive.
 Making sure now that you can get phone service from another vendor is important.

 It's better to think about this now, rather than when it happens.
-You can hear a couple of stories in our Things to Think About Before Ordering VoIP
+You can read a couple of stories in our Things to Think About Before Ordering VoIP Bulletin